 Investing in Our Troops and their Families

-Victories in the war on terrorism have and will continue to be won on the backs of the men and women of our armed forces.
+Protecting our nation and defending our country abroad will be achieved only through the service and sacrifice of the men and women of our armed forces.
 We must, therefore, put our defense dollars towards strengthening our fighting force so that our troops have the skills and equipment that they need to counter 21st century threats.
 This includes providing consistent training and resources to our special operations forces who are in charge of carrying out counter terrorism missions.
 In addition, I will continue to seek out bipartisan ways to support our troops and their families by promoting the health and stability of our armed forces.
 I have done this in the past by working with my colleagues to get better results from our military medical care and by supporting initiatives like the Post 9/11 GI Bill.

 Getting Better Results from Our Defense Dollars

 If we are to defend our nation from a wide array of threats while also navigating our budgetary and economic challenges, we must curb this inefficient use of defense dollars.
+This mission becomes all the more important as the Department deals with the impacts of sequestration.
 A few specific areas of focus include ending no-bid defense contracts, improving the weapons acquisition process so that our weapons are developed in a cost-effective way and incentivizing defense contractors and the military to deliver weapon systems on time and under budget.
 The GAO also mentions the Department of Defense as being at high risk for waste and fraud because it needs to improve its finance and accounting systems in order to effectively manage its money and finally be able to pass an independent audit, something that almost all federal agencies and private companies can do.
-These reforms would save millions of taxpayer dollars and strengthen the ability of our troops to carry out their missions.
+These reforms would save millions of taxpayer dollars, strengthen the ability of our troops to carry out their missions and help the Department better manage the automatic cuts that occurred as part of sequestration.

 Related Press Releases